 Anyone could file a written complaint with LARA if he or she suspects someone to be in violation of the act.
-Upon receiving a complaint, LARA would have to immediately begin an investigation and provide written acknowledgement of the complaint within 15 days of receiving it.
-In conducting its investigation, LARA could (1) administer oaths, (2) take testimony under oath, (3) require the appearance and testimony of witnesses, or (4) request the Attorney General to issue a subpoena requiring an individual to appear.
+Upon receiving a complaint, LARA would have to immediately begin an investigation and acknowledge the complaint in writing within 15 days of receiving it.
+LARA could utilize the processes specified in the bill in conducting its investigation.